Analysis | Turns out a lot of those never-vaxxers were really ‘I’ll get it if required’

 Many of the vaccine mandates overlapped with that surge, a period when many people were already being spurred to seek out vaccines anyway.
 That’s not entirely coincidental, given that the fourth wave of cases was a trigger for the new sense of urgency in the federal government and among employers.

-Again, though, we’re seeing that being required to get a dose of the vaccine by your employer is has led to the vast majority of people actually getting vaccinated.
-Those who may have been obstinate about the vaccine when called by a pollster seem to have been a bit more flexible when called by their bosses.
+Again, though, we’re seeing that being required to get a vaccine dose by your employer has led to the vast majority of people getting vaccinated.
+Those who may have been obstinate about the vaccines when called by a pollster seem to have been a bit more flexible when called by their bosses.